Research: The Role of Institutional Investor Prior 1998

 Introduction

 Asset under management by professional investors is growing fast nowadays.
-For example, hedge fund industry alone is managing 3 trillion US dollars by the end of 2017.
-Ferreira, Matos (2008) examined the role of institutional investors globally in the firms they invested in during 2000 and 2005.
-They are interested in whether large investors are effective in influencing corporate management and boards towards creating shareholder value.
-Independent investors such as hedge fund and mutual fund were found to play a more active monitoring role, while the grey institutions such as bank and insurance companies, who have business relationships with firms, have a tendency to agree with current management.
+For example, the hedge fund industry alone is managing 3 trillion US dollars by the end of 2017.
+Ferreira, Matos (2008) examined the role of institutional investors globally in the firms they invested in between 2000 and 2005.
+They are interested in whether large investors are effective in influencing corporate management and boards toward creating shareholder value.
+Independent investors such as hedge funds and mutual funds were found to play a more active monitoring role, while grey institutions such as banks and insurance companies, who have business relationships with firms, tend to agree with current management.
 Additionally, they found all institutions favor larger firms than smaller firms.
-In this paper, we provide a similar analysis about the role of institutional investors on the public traded non-financial US companies prior 1998.
+In this paper, we provide a similar analysis of the role of institutional investors in the publicly traded non-financial US companies prior to 1998.

-In the first section, we discuss the data deriving our analysis.
-The next two sections describe the determinants of institutional ownership and the role of institutional owners on firm’s value, performance, and capital expenditure.
+In the first section, we discuss the data derived from our analysis.
+The next two sections describe the determinants of institutional ownership and the role of institutional owners on a firm’s value, performance, and capital expenditure.
 Lastly, we provide the conclusion and suggestions for future investigations.

 Data Description

-Our analysis uses data from CRSP, COMPUSTAT and COMPUSTAT_company.
-CRSP includes the adjusted stock return (RET), volatility (SIMGA) and institutional ownership information.
-Due to a severe mapping errors, the institutional ownership information is only correct prior 1998 and this is primarily the constraints for the analysis done in this paper.
-There are five types of ownership, banks (IOB), insurance companies (IOIC), mutual funds (IOMF), independent investment advisors (IOIA) and others (including pension fund and university endowment fund; IOO).
-We define banks, insurance companies and others to be grey institutions (IOGREY), and mutual funds and independent investment advisors to be independent institutions (IOINDEP).
+Our analysis uses data from CRSP, COMPUSTAT, and COMPUSTAT_company.
+CRSP includes the adjusted stock return (RET), volatility (SIMGA), and institutional ownership information.
+Due to severe mapping errors, the institutional ownership information is only correct prior to 1998 and this is primarily the constraint for the analysis done in this paper.
+There are five types of ownership, banks (IOB), insurance companies (IOIC), mutual funds (IOMF), independent investment advisors (IOIA), and others (including pension fund and university endowment fund; IOO).
+We define banks, insurance companies, and others to be grey institutions (IOGREY), and mutual funds and independent investment advisors to be independent institutions (IOINDEP).
 Our financial statement level data is from COMPUSTAT and COMPUSTAT_company.
 COMPUSTAT_company provides the industry classifications (DNUM).
-In our analysis, we remove the financial industry (DNUM between 6000 and 6999) since financial institutions are already complicated investors and should have no impact by institutional ownerships.
-Table I summarizes the firm characteristics, institutional ownership and operating performance between 1980 and 1997.
+In our analysis, we remove the financial industry (DNUM between 6000 and 6999) since financial institutions are already complicated investors and should have no impact by institutional ownership.
+Table I summarizes the firm characteristics, institutional ownership, and operating performance between 1980 and 1997.

 The Determinants of Institutional Ownership

 We investigate the determinants of institutional ownership similar to the Ferreira, Matos (2008).
-In their paper, the firm size factor is a strong indicator of ownership preference by all type of investors during 2000 and 2005, while prior 1998, our analysis (Table II) shows that investment opportunity and the stock volatility contributes significantly negative towards the fraction of institutional ownership.
+In their paper, the firm size factor is a strong indicator of ownership preference by all types of investors during 2000 and 2005, while prior to 1998, our analysis (Table II) shows that investment opportunity and stock volatility contribute significantly negatively towards the fraction of institutional ownership.
 In other words, growth companies are likely not to be included in the portfolio of institutional investors in the 80s and 90s.
 Given at the time, the interest rates were much higher than today so bond investment may be much safer than equities.
 This may lead to investors’ cautious view on growth company stocks.
-On the other hand, we can infer that institutions may invest more in value companies and even with active monitoring, the change in firms value or operating performance may not be so significant.
+On the other hand, we can infer that institutions may invest more in value companies, and even with active monitoring, the change in firms’ value or operating performance may not be so significant.
 This is shown in the next section.
-Additionally, in 80s and 90s, mutual funds were more passive and hedge fund started booming only after the 1996 SEC rule change on governing mutual fund.
+Additionally, in the 80s and 90s, mutual funds were more passive and hedge funds started booming only after the 1996 SEC rule change on governing mutual funds.
 Much of the active monitoring may arise only in the 2000s.

 Institutional Ownership and Firm Performance

-In this section, we discuss institutional ownership impact on firm value, operating performance and capital expenditure.
-For firm value, we are adopting the Toqin’s Q as suggested in Ferreira, Matos (2008) in order to get a comparison between the prior 1998 US market and 2000-2005 global performance.
-We estimate regressions of a firm’s Tobin’s Q using variables associated with firm value such as size, growth opportunities, leverage and cash holding.
+In this section, we discuss institutional ownership’s impact on firm value, operating performance, and capital expenditure.
+For firm value, we are adopting Toqin’s Q as suggested in Ferreira, Matos (2008) in order to get a comparison between the prior 1998 US market and 2000-2005 global performance.
+We estimate regressions of a firm’s Tobin’s Q using variables associated with firm value such as size, growth opportunities, leverage, and cash holding.
 Here, we also include analyst coverage as an indicator of how popular a firm is.
-Our regression shows that the grey institution does not provide active monitoring but the evidence of active monitoring is week.
-This can be again credit to the smaller size of the independent money management industry so there were not enough variations to demonstrate the significance of active monitoring.
+Our regression shows that the grey institution does not provide active monitoring but the evidence of active monitoring is weak.
+This can be again credited to the smaller size of the independent money management industry so there were not enough variations to demonstrate the significance of active monitoring.

-In addition, we includes the operating performance and capital expenditure analyses in Table III.
-In both of these analyses, we include book-to-market into part of regression since it often relates to firm performance measure and expenditure structure.
-Similarly, the return on assets provide the similar results to reinforce the finding.
-Lastly, due to the weakness of active monitoring, it is not surprised to see the insignificant of the effects on capital expenditure.
+In addition, we include the operating performance and capital expenditure analyses in Table III.
+In both of these analyses, we include book-to-market as part of regression since it often relates to firm performance measures and expenditure structure.
+Similarly, the return on assets provides similar results to reinforce the finding.
+Lastly, due to the weakness of active monitoring, it is not surprising to see the insignificant effects on capital expenditure.

 Conclusions

-Our findings suggest that prior 1998, there are little evidence that independent institution are effective monitors while the grey institution are not providing active monitoring as their ownership has negative impact on the firm value and operating performance.
-We also document that all institutions share a preference of non-volatile firms prior 1980s as this may provide some reason of the insignificance of active monitoring.
+Our findings suggest that prior to 1998, there is little evidence that independent institutions are effective monitors while grey institutions are not providing active monitoring as their ownership has a negative impact on the firm value and operating performance.
+We also document that all institutions shared a preference for non-volatile firms prior 1980s as this may provide some reason for the insignificance of active monitoring.
 In other words, the more stable firms may not have to change their strategy much as suggested by mutual funds or hedge funds.

 Varialble Definitions